ahmorsi/P-CNN/README.md

 Information
 ===========

-This package contains a matlab implementation of Pose-based CNN (P-CNN) algorithm described in \[1\].
-It includes pre-trained CNN appearance vgg-f model \[2\], a matlab version of the flow model of \[3\] and the optical flow implementation of \[4\].
+This package contains a matlab implementation of Improved Pose-based CNN (P-CNN) algorithm which is the improvement the Orignal approach P-CNN described in \[1\].
+It includes pre-trained CNN appearance vgg-f model \[2\],ResNet-50 pretrained Model \[8\], a matlab version of the flow model of \[3\] and the optical flow implementation of \[4\].
 CNN implementation uses the MatConvNet library \[5\].
 The project webpage is http://www.di.ens.fr/willow/research/p-cnn/ .

 ####To run this package:
 - Prepare/download CNN models and data examples by running `init.sh` file from the P-CNN folder.